Teacher / School Information

 Click here to register as a Volunteer.

 Volunteers are ambassadors for the Water Festival.
-For 2019 we are expanding the festival to two days - October 16 and 17.
+For 2020 we are expanding the festival to two days - September 23 & 24, 2020.
 They play a critical role in guiding each class to their presentation site.
 They also assist with set-up, parking and logistics during the event.
 There will be a volunteer orientation the morning of the festival to familiarize Volunteers with the festival space and presentation locations.
 Class guides will be assigned a class and receive a copy of their schedule.

 Volunteers should plan to arrive at 8:30am at Registration on Belle Isle.
 Coffee and snacks will be provided.